Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 Remember to chose your protocol among ssh, https, git, or krb5.
 Also note that `../Hog/Hog.git` must be replaced with the correct path, relative to your repository.
 A git error will be generated by `git submodule update --init --recursive --remote` if the path is not properly set.
+Alternatively you could add the submodule normally and then edit the `.gitmodules` file, as explained [here](../../01-Getting-Started/02-howto-convert-project.md#add-hog-to-your-project).

 ## Source directories